 Products on the market that fit the Huberman sleep cocktail protocol

 There are no official products on the market that fit Huberman’s sleep stack.
-He does have a partnership with Thorne and Momentous.
+He used to have a partnership with Thorne and now has one with Momentous.
 However, these are primarily pill-based products that you are supposed to take before bed.

 But, there is a drink mix from IMPOSSIBLE called Impossible Sleep that fits the specification range exactly and comes in several solid flavors.